The Bayesian Separation Principle for Data-driven Control: Appendix: Proof of Proposition

-In the setting of dynamic systems, we assume that the model \eqref{GRF} for $f$ is not influenced by the past input-output data contained in $z^-$.
-For this reason, in the next equations conditioning on $z^-$ is omitted and the Gaussian prior describes all the system randomness before seeing only the data in $\mathcal{D}$.
-Since $u$ is a fixed deterministic input, $Y$ can be also used in place of $\mathcal{D}$.
+The past input-output data preceding in time those contained in $\mathcal{D}$ are contained in the vector denoted by $z^-$ and are used to define the initial conditions of our dynamic models.
+We assume that the model \eqref{GRF} for $f$ is not influenced by these past input-output data.
+Therefore, in the following conditioning on $z^-$ is omitted and the Gaussian prior on $f$ describes all system randomness before seeing only the data in $\mathcal{D}$.
+Since $u$ is a fixed deterministic input, we can also leave its dependence implicit and $Y$ can be used instead of $\mathcal{D}$ to define the $\sigma$-algebra on which $f$ is projected.

 It is useful to define

 whose covariance coincides with the kernel matrix $\mathbb{K}$, and the enriched vector

 whose covariance is